hepplerj/jasonheppler.org/content/digital.md

 slug: '/research/'
 ---

 I've been designing, developing, and teaching digital and public history for ten years.
-Most of my work sits at the intersection of digital history, data science, and design.
-Below are a select few.
-Find lots more on [GitHub](http://github.com/hepplerj) and [Observable](https://observablehq.com/@hepplerj).
+Most of this work sits at the intersection of digital history, computational research, community-engaged and public-facing work, and design.
+Find more on [GitHub](http://github.com/hepplerj) and [Observable](https://observablehq.com/@hepplerj).
 For a complete list of my scholarship, please see my [full CV](https://jasonheppler.org/files/jah-cv.pdf).

 <div class="project-box">